 Windows File Recovery supports two main modes of operation (Regular and Extensive) as well as a number of advanced switches, and they are all explained well on its official support page.

-#5 Pay for Professional Data Recovery
+Method 5: Pay for Professional Data Recovery

-businessmanSometimes, the best solution is the let professionals recover your files for you.
+businessmanSometimes, the best solution is to let professionals recover your files for you.
 This is especially true when dealing with physical damage, which can hardly ever be successfully repaired at home without the necessary experience and equipment.

 Professional data recovery services do charge quite a lot of money for what they do, but some files are so important that spending a few hundred or even a few thousand dollars beats losing them forever.

-How Flash Drives Get Damaged
+How Flash Drives Become Corrupted

-4 And the last way that a flash drive can lose its files is through simple user error.
+3. And the last way that a flash drive can lose its files is through simple user error.
 Accidentally deleting the file on a pen drive, or when selecting what drives to format picking the wrong drive.
 It happens to everyone at some point, but there are still ways to get those files back.

 FAQ